ryan-hall/tidysocrata/README.md

 status](https://www.r-pkg.org/badges/version/tidysocrata)](https://CRAN.R-project.org/package=tidysocrata)
 <!-- badges: end -->

-The goal of tidysocrata is to …
+The goal of tidysocrata is to make it easy to publish, update, and maintain datasets on Socrata domains, as well as interact with other Socrata APIs.

 ## Installation

-You can install the released version of tidysocrata from [CRAN](https://CRAN.R-project.org) with:
+(not yet) You can install the released version of tidysocrata from [CRAN](https://CRAN.R-project.org) with:

 ``` r